RIKEN-RCCS/lens3/v2/doc/design.md

 - Avoid polling of a start of a backend.
 Multiplexer waits for a start of a backend by polling in the keyval-db.

-- Reject certain bucket-directory paths so that it does service in directories with dots.
-Servicing in ".ssh" should be avoided, for example.

-- Make Multiplexer reply a message containing a reason of an access rejection.
-It returns only a status code in v1.2.
+- Make Multiplexer reply messages in XML instead of json on an access rejection.
+It only returned an http status code in v1.x.

-- Make it not an error when an MC command returns "Code=BucketAlreadyOwnedByYou".
+- Make it not an error when MinIO returns the "BucketAlreadyOwnedByYou" error.
 It can be ignored safely.

 - Make access key generation of Registrar like STS.

-- Make UI refresh the pool state, when a pool is edited and transitions such as from READY to INOPERABLE or from SUSPENDED to READY.
+- Make UI refresh the pool state, when a pool is edited and the state transitions.

-- Run a reaper of orphaned directories, buckets, and secrets at a Registrar start.
+- Run a reaper of orphaned records (bd:directory, bx:bucket, and sx:secret) at a Registrar restart.
 Adding a bucket/secret and removing a pool may have a race.
-Or, a crash at creation/deletion of a pool may leave an orphaned directory.
+Or, a crash at creation/deletion of a pool may leave an orphaned entry.

 - Make starting a backend through the frontend proxy.
-Currently, arbitrary Multiplexer is chosen.
 The proxy could balance the loads.

-- Add a control on the pool status "online".
-It is always online, currently.

-- Add site setting variations.
-Examples: Enable users by default (it needs explicit enabling users currently); Disallow public access buckets at all.
+(It currently lacks the support for multiple hosts at all).

 - Possible options
   - confirmation of terms-of-use at the first use.